What Is Aragon (ANT)? | The Complete Guide

 As such, you can store ANT using any Ethereum compatible wallet.
 MyEtherWallet paper wallets are a popular option for easy and secure storage.
 For the highest level of security, consider a hardware wallet like Trezor or the Ledger Nano S.

 If your wallet has difficulty recognizing the ANT tokens once you’ve transferred them, check out EtherScan to get the contract address and decimals to point your wallet in the right direction.

 Making it easy to create and manage organizations on the blockchain is an important step for blockchain usability.
 Aragon has taken steps forward in its mission to get many organizations on its platform and the network effects for transactions and efficiency between organizations could be enormous.
 We will have to wait and see if full decentralization is achieved, and what the results of the Aragon 0.6 launch will be.

-Editor’s Note: This article was updated by Rachel Lantz on November 3, 2018, to reflect the recent changes of the project.
+Editor’s Note: This article was updated by Rachel Lantz on November 3, 2018, to reflect the recent changes in the project.